How To Configure GRUB2 Boot Loader Settings In Ubuntu

 Configure GRUB2 Boot Loader settings

 Warning: The default configuration file for GRUB2 is /boot/grub/grub.cfg.
 You shouldn’t edit or modify this file, unless you are much familiar with GRUB2.
 This is the main file to boot into the Linux OS.
-If you do anything wrong with this file, then you will be surely end up with broken system.
-So, Don’t touch this file!
+If you do anything wrong with this file, then you will surely be end up with broken system.
+So, don’t touch this file!

-sudo cp /etc/default/grub /etc/default/grub.bak
+$ sudo cp /etc/default/grub /etc/default/grub.bak

-The typical grub will look like below.
+The contents of typical grub file will look like below.